ariary/volana/README.md

 ### Hide from

-Only the `volana` launch command line will be catched
+Only the `volana` launching command line will be catched

 * Detection systems that are based on history command output
 * Detection systems that are based on history files